David Buckel: Legal work and environmental activism

 Buckel was a senior counsel and marriage project director at Lambda Legal, the American organization that focuses on lesbian, gay, bisexual, and transgender (LGBT) communities.
 In 1996, Buckel represented Jamie Nabozny in Nabozny v.
 Podlesny, a case heard in the United States Court of Appeals for the Seventh Circuit regarding the protection Nabozny did not receive while at school.
 Buckel represented Nabozny in his claims stemming from "consistent and significant anti-gay bullying and abuse."
 In the late 1990s, Buckel was also a lead attorney on James Dale's case challenging the anti-gay policy of the Boy Scouts of America.
 In 1999, he helped to secure a unanimous victory before the New Jersey Supreme Court and when the case Boy Scouts of America v.
-Dale went before the US Supreme Court, Buckel coordinated an extensive coalition of amici, including the American Civil Liberties Union, the NAACP, the Anti-Defamation League, and the Mexican American Legal Defense and Educational Fund.
+Dale went before the US Supreme Court.
+Buckel coordinated an extensive coalition of amici, including the American Civil Liberties Union, the NAACP, the Anti-Defamation League, and the Mexican American Legal Defense and Educational Fund.

 In 2000, Buckel was the lead lawyer for the estate of Brandon Teena, a transgender man who was raped and murdered in Nebraska, when Teena's family recovered damages against negligent law enforcement officers.
 Buckel stated, "It's a very important case, not only within Nebraska but nationally."
 The story inspired the 1999 biographical film Boys Don't Cry.
 In 2006, Buckel argued before the Supreme Court of New Jersey in Lewis v.
 Harris that "for the government to use the label 'civil union' is a considered choice of language that assigns us a second-class status."

 At the time of his death, Buckel was senior organics recovery coordinator with the NYC Compost Project.
-He previously was a volunteer coordinator of Added Value Red Hook Community Farm, where he practiced composting.
+He was also a volunteer coordinator of Added Value Red Hook Community Farm, where he practiced composting.
+Buckel's Red Hook composting site became one of the largest in the United States that did not use fossil fuels via machinery.
+Work at the site was predominantly done by hand.
 He was nominated for a Solid Waste Association of North America Unsung Hero Award for his work in composting and for the environment.
 Buckel wrote Guidelines for Urban Community Composting, a guide for composting in urban areas.